 Feel you need more help learning materials management with SAP?
 These resources will be helpful.

-To continue learning even more about SAP MM, sign up for our weekly blog recap here:
+And to continue learning even more about SAP MM, sign up for our weekly blog recap here: